kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-16-manchester-united-are-already-playing-in-a-4-3-3.md

     <figcaption>Figure 1.1 - Manchester United's shape with the ball on the diagonal.</figcaption>
 </figure>

-When you look at the team on the diagonal, Bruno Fernandes looks more like a roaming box-to-box midfielder.
+When you look at United on the diagonal, Bruno Fernandes looks more like a roaming box-to-box midfielder.
 Closer to a number ten than a defensive midfielder.
 Mason Mount joins from the left in this makeshift asymmetrical midfield three.
+Bruno Fernandes and Mason Mount are very offensive.
 Casemiro anchors the midfield.
 Matheus Cunha and Bryan Mbeumo, who have license to swap positions and drop back, offer a passing option to feet or will run beyond the opposition’s back-line in behind.
 Amad Diallo acts as the main outlet on the far side, the target for the switch of play.

-You have to assign roles to these players instead of positions to fully appreciate what they are doing, what they are actually trying to achieve instead of what we want them to achieve.
+You have to assign roles to these players instead of positions to fully appreciate what they are doing, what they are actually trying to achieve instead of what we want them to achieve when we look at rigid formations in straight lines from back to front.

-As Ruben Amorim mentioned when his team was compared to Crystal Palace, a team that doesn’t organize on the diagonal, play with a back five, and use wingbacks:

-> "We play in a different way.
+As Ruben Amorim mentioned when his team was compared to Crystal Palace, a team that doesn’t organize on the diagonal, play with a back five, and use wingbacks.
+He said with a wry smile "We play in a different way.
 And you can understand that by data.
-But now it’s hard to explain everything.
+But now it's hard to explain everything.
 But you don’t say that all 4-3-3 [teams] play in the same way, right?
-We play in a different moment, we defend in a different space, we try to attack in a different way.”
+We play in a different moment, we defend in a different space, we try to attack in a different way."

 He sees United more as a team that plays in a 4-3-3.
-I sympathize with him because *Diagonality* is a hard thing to describe.
-If you aren't looking for this you will miss it.
+I sympathize with him because the concept of *[Diagonality](https://tacticsjournal.com/2025/11/24/diagonality/)* is a hard thing to describe.
+If you aren't looking for it you will miss it.
 I don't blame you for missing it because it is a different way to look at a game.
 But when you see it you can't unsee it, and it is effective.

 How do you press a team that has their defenders on one side of the pitch and forwards on the other?
-One switch of play and you are immediately caught with your pants down.
-You are exposed.
+It’s hard to defend passes on the ground when players are aligned on the same diagonal, letting the ball run through their legs, using deception to progress with quick flicks and one-twos.
+One switch of play and you are caught with your pants down, fully exposed.

 <figure>
     <img src="https://raw.githubusercontent.com/kyleboas/images/main/uploads/2025/12/15/Image-15Dec2025_16:38:26.png">